OfficeDev/msteams-docs.pt-BR/msteams-platform/tabs/how-to/access-teams-context.md

-    "locale": "The current locale of the user formatted as languageId-countryId (for example, en-us)", "entityId": "The developer-defined unique ID for the entity this content points to", "subEntityId": "The developer-defined unique ID for the sub-entity this content points to", "loginHint": "A value suitable as a login hint for Azure AD.
-This is usually the login name of the current user, in their home tenant", "userPrincipalName": "The principal name of the current user, in the current tenant", "userObjectId": "The Azure AD object id of the current user, in the current tenant", "tid": "The Azure AD tenant ID of the current user", "groupId": "Guid identifying the current Office 365 Group ID", "theme": "The current UI theme: default | dark | contrast", "isFullScreen": "Indicates if the tab is in full-screen",
+    "locale": "The current locale of the user formatted as languageId-countryId (for example, en-us)", "entityId": "The developer-defined unique ID for the entity this content points to", "subEntityId": "The developer-defined unique ID for the sub-entity this content points to", "loginHint": "A value suitable as a login hint for Microsoft Azure Active Directory (Azure AD).
+This is usually the login name of the current user, in their home tenant", "userPrincipalName": "The principal name of the current user, in the current tenant", "userObjectId": "The Microsoft Azure Active Directory (Azure AD) object id of the current user, in the current tenant", "tid": "The Microsoft Azure Active Directory (Azure AD) tenant ID of the current user", "groupId": "Guid identifying the current Office 365 Group ID", "theme": "The current UI theme: default | dark | contrast", "isFullScreen": "Indicates if the tab is in full-screen",